Dud Dudley: Metallum Martis

 After the Restoration, Dudd's lands reverted to him, having been sold by "usurping powers" in about 1652.

 His book Metallum Martis (1665—quoted above) is Dudd Dudley's personal view of his discovery, after he had unsuccessfully petitioned King Charles II, to restore his public offices and patents.

 Metallum Martis may be regarded as a prospectus, seeking investors to exploit his invention of coke smelting.
 This appears to have been successful as a furnace was built at Dudley (whose existence is recalled by the street name "Furnace Road".
 In subsequent litigation, Sir Clement Clerke (one of the partners) stated, Dud Dudley did heretofore build a furnace for making iron or melting ironstone to be blown or set on work by the strength of men and horses without the help of water.
 This melted down "ironstone with charcoal made of wood and pitcoal".
 Such a horsemill-powered blast furnace is almost certainly unique, and only operated for a few years.

+Old age and working as a doctor

 Dudley's last years are obscure.
 He probably lived in Friar Street, Worcester, where he had a house derived from his first wife's family.
 He may have practised as a doctor there.
 He married again and had a son in his old age.
 He died in 1684, at age 85.
 He was buried in the parish church St. Helen's, Worcester (25 October 1684), where he had erected a monument to his first wife, bearing the following Latin inscription (see illustration):

 The date of Dudley's death does not appear on the monument.